dapplets/dapplet-docs/docs/ex10-new-virtual-adapter.md

 @Inject('my-virtual-adapter.dapplet-base.eth') public adapter: any,
 ```

-Add to `/package.json` to install and run virtual, google, yahoo adapters and the dapplet:
+Add to `/package.json` to install and run virtual, google and yahoo adapters and dapplet

 ```json
 // scripts